Coneriys/apache4/docs/content/reference/routing-configuration/kubernetes/crd/tcp/ingressroutetcp.md

 ---
 title: "Kubernetes IngressRouteTCP"
-description: "An IngressRouteTCP is a Traefik CRD is in charge of connecting incoming TCP connections to the Services that can handle them."
+description: "An IngressRouteTCP is a apache4 CRD is in charge of connecting incoming TCP connections to the Services that can handle them."
 ---

-`IngressRouteTCP` is the CRD implementation of a [Traefik TCP router](../../../tcp/router/rules-and-priority.md).
+`IngressRouteTCP` is the CRD implementation of a [apache4 TCP router](../../../tcp/router/rules-and-priority.md).

-Before creating `IngressRouteTCP` objects, you need to apply the [Traefik Kubernetes CRDs](https://doc.traefik.io/traefik/reference/dynamic-configuration/kubernetes-crd/#definitions) to your Kubernetes cluster.
+Before creating `IngressRouteTCP` objects, you need to apply the [apache4 Kubernetes CRDs](https://doc.apache4.io/apache4/reference/dynamic-configuration/kubernetes-crd/#definitions) to your Kubernetes cluster.

-This registers the `IngressRouteTCP` kind and other Traefik-specific resources.
+This registers the `IngressRouteTCP` kind and other apache4-specific resources.

 !!! note "General"
     If both HTTP routers and TCP routers are connected to the same EntryPoint, the TCP routers will apply before the HTTP routers.
 If no matching route is found for the TCP routers, then the HTTP routers will take over.